Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 In just a few years, the epic scam majesty of Fyre Fest has turned into a prophetic vision of a world mired in deceit, incompetence, and constant social media distortion.
 The deluded spirit of “let’s just do it and be legends” has possessed every doomed project since Billy McFarland, an apex predator of tech vulturepreneurs, orchestrated a luxury music festival that descended into Lord of the Flies territory.

-Although the colossal failure of Fyre Fest was already the subject of two competing documentaries in 2019, sometimes it feels as though the year 2020 itself is one very long, real-time re-do of the disaster.
-In fact, just about everything that has gone horribly wrong this year shares one or more of the four key elements that made Fyre Fest such a black swan event.
+Although the colossal failure of Fyre Fest was already the subject of two competing documentaries in 2019, sometimes it feels as though the year 2020 itself is another very long, real-time post-mortem of the disaster.
+Just about everything that has gone horribly wrong this year shares one or more of the four key elements that made Fyre Fest such a black swan event.

 Ill-conceived from the start